pieter-groenendijk/vulkan-ass/documents/lessons/project-setup/readme.md

 - Taking time to document everything.
 More documentation than code probably.
 Feel free to sketch and write so I can provide better feedback to myself.
 If I know one thing — my memory ain't good.
 Use writing as physical memory.
 Just like computers it's slower than RAM.
 But its more persistent.
+- Write tests.
+What am I becoming...
+I don't want to fall in deep holes of failure.
+It will provide the dopamine hit to see some green.
+More importantly, it will be harder to create a disconnect between input and output.
+I can attack problems, which will be hard, more isolated.
+- Choosing fun goals, where goals are a bigger and broader term compared to milepoints.
+- 1/4 of allocated time should be refactoring older code.
+Allows me to review myself, and both enjoy the progress I've made, and also reflect on previous code.